Crystalwarrior/dialogue_enhanced/README.md

 ## What this adds:

 * New goto command!
 Usage: goto "foo", where "foo" is defined by @tag "foo"
 * New choice command!
 Usage: choice "choice1" "choice2" "choice3" "choice4" - choice amount optional, limited at 4.
-To define a tag to where the choice will lead, do @tag "choice1", @tag "choice2" etc.NOTE: The @tag "string" must match the choice string EXACTLY, CASE INCLUDED!
+To define a tag to where the choice will lead, do @tag "choice1", @tag "choice2" etc.
+* To make a choice, you have to press a number button from 1 to 4 that corresponds to the dialogue option.
+* NOTE: The @tag "string" must match the choice string EXACTLY, CASE INCLUDED!
 * New end_dialogue command, for when you want to end the dialogue prematurely!
 Useful with tags, though I'd reccomend doing the @tag "end" method instead (examplified below)

 Example dialogue code: